Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/picoCTF/README.md

 Apache Server

-The congiguration file is `.htaccess`, searching for it in the url may be helpful.
+The configuration file is `.htaccess`, searching for it in the url may be helpful.
 If the host machine is a Mac, a `.DS_Store` may also be available.
-This file typically stores custom attributes (background image, icon position, etc.) This is similart o Windows' `desktop.ini`.
+This file typically stores custom attributes (background image, icon position, etc.) This is similar to Windows' `desktop.ini`.

 AES-CBC